Should Banks Let Ancient Programming Language COBOL Die?

 If it ain't broke, don't fix it.

-Or use in-house education (Score:2)
+Or use in-house education (Score:3)

 2 years ago in one of the banking centers in Denmark 12 new IT-candidate were educated in